cognitect-labs/aws-api/README.md

 ```

-#### retriable?
+#### default retriable?

-The default retriable predicate returns a truthy
+The default retriable predicate,
+`cognitect.aws.retry/default-retriable?`, returns a truthy value when
-value when the value of `:cognitect.anomalies/category` is any of:
+the value of `:cognitect.anomalies/category` is any of:

-- `:cognitect.anomalies/busy`p
+- `:cognitect.anomalies/busy`
 - `:cognitect.anomalies/interrupted`
 - `:cognitect.anomalies/unavailable`

-Because we do not control the sources of these errors, we cannot guarantee
+Because we do not control the sources of these errors, we cannot
-that every retriable error will be recognized.
-If you encounter an error
+guarantee that every retriable error will be recognized.
+If you
-that you think should be retriable, you can supply a custom predicate bound
+encounter an error that you think should be retriable, you can supply
-to the `:retriable?` key when you create a client.
+a custom predicate bound to the `:retriable?` key when you create a
+client.

 ``` clojure
 (cognitect.aws.client.api/client